-Influenza, commonly known as the flu, is an infectious disease caused by RNA viruses of the family Orthomyxoviridae (the influenza viruses).
+Influenza is defined as an infectious disease caused by RNA viruses of the family Orthomyxoviridae (the influenza viruses).

 The Common Cold